 - From 3.2.1 we conclude that small copies under 1 MiB in size require batching and still do not reach peak performance.
-Task size should therefore be at or above 1 MiB.
-Otherwise, offloading might prove more expensive than performing the copy on CPU. - Section 3.2.2 assures that access from multiple threads does not negatively affect the performance when using Shared Work Queue for work submission.
+Task size should therefore be at or above 1 MiB and otherwise use the CPU . - Section 3.2.2 assures that access from multiple threads does not negatively affect the performance when using Shared Work Queue for work submission.
 Due to the lack of Dedicated Work Queue support, we have no data to determine the cost of submission to the SWQ. - In 3.2.3, we found that using more than two DSAs results in only marginal gains.
-The choice of a load balancer therefore is the Push-Pull configuration, as it achieves fair throughput with low utilization. - Combining the result from Sections 3.2.3 and 3.2.1, we posit that for situations with smaller transfer sizes and a high amount of tasks, splitting a copy might prove disadvantageous.
-Due to incurring more delay from submission and overall throughput still remaining high without the split due to queue filling (see Section 3.2.2), the split might reduce overall effectiveness.
-To still utilize the available resources effectively, distributing tasks across the available DSAs is still desirable.
-This finding lead us to implement round-robin balancing in Section 5.2.
+The choice of a load balancer therefore is the Push-Pull configuration, as it achieves fair throughput with low utilization.

 Once again, we refer to Figures 3.6 and 3.8, both representing the maximum throughput achieved with the utilization of either DSA for the former and CPU for the latter.
 Noticeably, the DSA does not seem to suffer from inter-socket overhead like the CPU.
-The DSA performs similar to the CPU for intra-node data movement, while outperforming it in inter-node scenarios.
-The latter, as mentioned in Section 3.2.3, might point to an architectural advantage of the DSA.
-The performance observed in the above benchmarks demonstrates potential for rapid data movement while simultaneously relieving the CPU of this task and thereby freeing capacity then available for computation.
+In any case, DSA performs similar to the CPU, demonstrating potential for faster data movement while simultaneously freeing up cycles for other tasks.